 There was live music playing more than 50% of the time and I loved hearing traditional Irish music.
 It really makes for such a nice vibe.

 We’d often have dinner in our hotel, as we were exhausted each day from sightseeing (and as I discovered, hotel restaurants in Ireland serve incredible food) and then pop over to the pub, which would be within or attached to the hotel.

 From the outside, Irish pubs are also really colorful and quaint!
 We drove through so many cheery towns where every building was painted a different shade and in Galway, I loved the toucan Guinness posters.

 In terms of music, I thought pubs which advertised traditional Irish music might be doing so for tourists, but it’s not really so.
 Yes, you’ll find lots of tourists there drawn to the music, but local Irish too.
 The music is great!
 Funny enough, we heard lots of American country music.
 Irish people have a well deserved reputation as storytellers.

 Above is a photo of the most famous Irish bar, Temple Bar in Dublin.
-It’s super touristy, so I have more recommendations for you, keep reading!
+It’s probably the #1 bar in Dublin and even has an entire neighborhood named after it, the surrounding Temple District.
+We stopped in for a pint and stayed for an hour since the live music was fantastic.
+Don’t worry though – I have more pub recommendations for you, keep reading!